Product May Have Been Discontinued

 On Company Website1

-RAWZ Freeze Dried Nutrition Dog Food receives the Advisor’s top rating of 5 stars.
+RAWZ Freeze Dried Nutrition Dog Food earns the Advisor’s best rating of 5 stars.

-The RAWZ Freeze Dried Nutrition product line includes 3 freeze-dried, raw dog foods.
+The RAWZ Freeze Dried Nutrition product line includes the 3 freeze-dried dog foods listed below.

 - RAWZ Freeze Dried Nutrition Savory Lamb Dinner [A]

 - RAWZ Freeze Dried Nutrition Tasty Chicken Dinner [A]

 - RAWZ Freeze Dried Nutrition Delicious Beef Dinner (3.5 stars) [A]

 RAWZ Freeze Dried Nutrition Savory Lamb Dinner was selected to represent the other products in the line for this review.